ppy/osu-wiki/news/2019-06-12-project-loved-week-of-june-9th.md

 [Suzuki Konomi - One Day Sky](https://osu.ppy.sh/beatmapsets/621883#mania) by [shuniki](https://osu.ppy.sh/users/4942174)
 118 BPM, 4:39 | [4K] 6.94★, [4K] 7.78★

 Shuniki's back once again with anything and everything we've come to know and love about him.
 Intense O2Jam-esque long note mapping, insanely difficult and varied patterns, and an immaculate popularity matched by nearly no one in the long note mapping community.
-This time being brought to Loved for his map of One Day Sky, a representation of all that was mentioned previously, but with a massive boost in the difficulty compartment when compared to pretty much every other ln chart nominated to ranked or loved.
-The set's highest difficulty is nothing to scoff at difficulty wise, utilizing extremely dense and awkward minijack and ln patterns in the chorus, and giving even the best of the best a challenge to face.
+This time being brought to Loved for his map of One Day Sky, a representation of all that was mentioned previously, but with a massive boost in the difficulty department when compared to pretty much every other LN chart nominated to Ranked or Loved.
+The set's highest difficulty is nothing to scoff at difficulty wise, utilizing extremely dense and awkward minijack and LN patterns in the chorus, and giving even the best of the best a challenge to face.
 The lower difficulty, however, is a much easier and approachable (albeit still very daunting) experience, boasting many of the same lovable qualities, just with easier, more comfortable patterning throughout.
 This is a pick representative of the truly hardcore LN fans, and certainly one not to miss by anyone looking for more LN in their lives.

 [![](/wiki/shared/news/2019-06-12-project-loved-week-of-june-9th/mania/3-didj-pvc.jpg)](https://osu.ppy.sh/community/forums/topics/FORUM_TOPIC_ID)

 [The Flashbulb - DIDJ PVC](https://osu.ppy.sh/beatmapsets/884240#mania) by [Vortex-](https://osu.ppy.sh/users/4999669)
 135 BPM, 1:26 | [4K] 3.69★

 From one of osu!mania's more recognised modern charters today, DIDJ PVC is a slightly more technical product from what you'd expect from Vortex- given his previous charts in the Loved section.
-The chart is very technical despite its low density, with many minijacks, gallops, substantial LN use, and very few continuous streams.
+The chart is very demanding despite its low density, with many minijacks, gallops, substantial LN use, and very few continuous streams.
 The chart itself goes to what practically sounds like a drum solo, and the chart almost feels like playing on a snare drum (given its heavy use of minijacks and two-hand trills), which emulates the percussion of the song nicely.

-From a structural standpoint, this chart has the usual chord allocation and column allocation techniques that you'd see from Vortex (pay attention to whether inner or outer column singles go toward certain sounds), LNs with lengths that depend on the type of sound (higher louder sound = longer LN) with occasional use of pitch relevance and grace notes whenever possible, and an overall tactful use of minijacks.
+From a structural standpoint, this chart has the usual chord allocation and column allocation techniques that you'd see from Vortex- (pay attention to whether inner or outer column singles go toward certain sounds), LNs with lengths that depend on the type of sound (higher louder sound = longer LN) with occasional use of pitch relevance and grace notes whenever possible, and an overall tactful use of minijacks.
 What I've mentioned sounds pretty simple on paper, but thanks to the track's near-unpredictable structure, the chart itself is a crazy dynamic experience with many spikes and turns that will keep many players on their feet (or fingers) throughout the entire chart.

 [![](/wiki/shared/news/2019-06-12-project-loved-week-of-june-9th/mania/4-tsubomi-long-version.jpg)](https://osu.ppy.sh/community/forums/topics/FORUM_TOPIC_ID)

 [Sano Hiroaki feat.
 Tatsumi Megumi - Tsubomi (Long Version)](https://osu.ppy.sh/beatmapsets/349611#mania) by [moni](https://osu.ppy.sh/users/1750531)
 184 BPM, 5:07 | [7K] 8.01★

 A chart bearing the hallmark of O2Jam converts, Tsubomi has it all for anyone looking for a fun and noodly time.
-Coming in at 197 BPM, players are to expect red line speed changes and insanely difficulty LN usages.
+Coming in at 197 BPM, players are to expect tempo changes and insanely difficulty LN usages.
 Visuals are given a very strong emphasis, giving each chorus its own character with the help of playful manipulation of LN lengths and chord sizes.
-Beware the final section, as accuracy difficulties are ramped up with the introduction of 1/8 LNs that take the place of rice notes.
+Beware of the final section, as accuracy difficulties are ramped up with the introduction of 1/8 LNs that take the place of rice notes.
 This is a must-try for noodle slurpers!

 [![](/wiki/shared/news/2019-06-12-project-loved-week-of-june-9th/mania/5-niwaka-sannen-ota-hachinen-internets-wa-forever-choubun-sumaso-long-ver.jpg)](https://osu.ppy.sh/community/forums/topics/FORUM_TOPIC_ID)

 [Camellia feat.
 Nanahira - Niwaka Sannen Ota Hachinen, Internets wa forever (Choubun Sumaso Long ver.)](https://osu.ppy.sh/beatmapsets/748377#mania) by [Kim_GodSSI](https://osu.ppy.sh/users/2218047)
 216 BPM, 5:04 | [7K] 7.13★

-It's time to throw in another 7K marathon, and we're going in with a blast with a Camellia chart!
-Primarily a dense and rolly chart, the map primarily puts an emphasis on huge 126 BPM 1/2 chords and 1/4 chordtrills with rolly chordstreams.
+It's time to throw in another 7K marathon, and this time we're aiming for a blast with a Camellia chart!
+Primarily a dense and rolly chart, the map mainly puts an emphasis on huge 126 BPM 1/2 chords and 1/4 chordtrills with rolly chordstreams.
 They're are a staple in this chart which highlights the chaotic nature of the song.
 While the chart can be a little dense to deal with, a generous break section is followed by a very aggressive delay-like dubstep section to bring back the pacing of the song.
 The chart is finally topped off with the same general flow but with much more dense chord usages!
 This is generally a fun pick for anyone wanting to play a marathon.

 ---